Inside SAP SD pricing: from configuration to real-world order execution

 How the pricing procedure is structured inside SAP

-The pricing process is the core of pricing decisions used in SAP SD.
-It is established in transaction V/08 and is in the middle of the pricing framework — connecting condition types and access sequences, as well as account keys and calculation rules into one ordered sequence that is executed starting from the top and ending at the bottom each time a sales invoice is made or modified.
+The pricing process is the core of pricing decisions that is used in SAP SD.
+It is established in transaction V/08 and is in the middle of the pricing framework - connecting conditions types and access sequences, as well as account keys and calculation rules into one ordered sequence that is executed starting from the top and ending at the bottom each time a sales invoice is made or modified.

 Internally, the process is an order of steps.
 The steps are each a row within the table, and are numbered sequentially and the system runs the steps in ascending order, without skipping unless a requirements procedure is found to be false in the document.
-The process does not just calculate prices; it represents the entire commercial logic of your business that includes which aspects must be included or a requirement, what are considered to be statistical and which are accessible to the customer and what post goes to which bank account.

-Reading the pricing procedure table: what each column does
+Reading the pricing procedure table

-| Column | Purpose |
+| Column | Description |

 |---|---|